The Affordable James Bond Apartment

-Let’s take a break from clothing, shall we?
-There’s more than one way to inject a little 007 into your life.
+Updated August 25th, 2019 – Let’s take a break from clothing, shall we?
+There’s more than one way to inject a little 007 style into your life.
 We’ve posted before about appreciating a fine whisky and the ritual of the morning Bond style shave.
 Now we’re going to look at how you can start designing your affordable James Bond apartment.

-Which, if you go by interior decorating skills Bond displays in SPECTRE, ain’t that hard.
+Which, if you go by the interior decorating skills Bond displays in SPECTRE, ain’t that hard.
 I know his job as a secret agent keeps him away from home a lot.
 But seriously: he could at least buy a stand for his flat screen!
+Still, it’s easy to imagine he has slightly more pressing matters on hand…

-The finishing touches, most of which still live on floor, include a gilt framed painting of a horse, some framed black and white photographs, and an antique Persian rug.
+The finishing touches, most of which still live on the floor, including a gilt-framed painting of a horse, some framed black and white photographs, and an antique Persian rug.
 Oh, and books.
 Lots and lots of books stacked everywhere.
 And Jack of course.

 The philosophy behind the design?